 - 2 grams of net carbs.

 As you already know, the classic keto diet limits your daily carbohydrate intake to 20 grams per day.
 And most of these carbs should come from green, leafy vegetables.
 Even a small serving of corn can disrupt your ketosis.
 So corn is not keto and should be avoided during a strict ketogenic diet and if you want to lose weight.
+If you need a cornstarch substitute for baking, there are several low-carb options.
 People often ask “how many carbs in corn on the cob” is, but the number of carbs does not depend on the cob.

 However, suppose your goal is a healthy keto diet and a desire to avoid carbohydrates without needing to lose weight.
 In that case, you can increase your daily carbohydrate intake to 30-50 grams per day.
 You can afford a small serving of corn to complement your main meal, as corn has many health benefits.